Motability is committed to protecting the privacy and security of your personal information.

 What we do with the information we gather

-If you are a Motability Scheme customer then we will use your information for additional purposes, as described in your vehicle lease agreement and any separate documents which you may complete as a Motability Scheme customer (for example, any application for financial help), including:
+If you are a Motability Scheme customer then we will use your information for additional purposes, as described in your vehicle lease agreement and any separate documents which you may complete as a Motability Scheme customer (for example, your application for a vehicle and any application for financial help), including:

 Monitoring and Recording Communications

-Motability has a telephone call recording system in operation which records (i) all incoming telephone calls, (ii) all outgoing telephone calls from its Charitable Operations and (iii) internal calls to or from its Charitable Operations team.
-An ‘incoming call’ is a call received by Motability, and an ‘outgoing call’ is a call made by Motability.
+Motability has a telephone call recording system in operation which records (i) all incoming telephone calls, (ii) all outgoing telephone calls from its Charitable Operations team and (iii) internal calls to/from its Charitable Operations team.
+An ‘incoming call’ is a call received by Motability (including any calls re-directed from Motability Operations), and an ‘outgoing call’ is a call made by Motability.

-Motability records (i) all incoming telephone calls, (ii) all outgoing telephone calls from its Charitable Operations team and (iii) all internal calls to or from its Charitable Operations team, for the following purposes:
+Motability records (i) all incoming telephone calls, (ii) all outgoing telephone calls from its Charitable Operations team, (iii) all internal calls to/from its Charitable Operations team for the following purposes:

-(a) To establish the existence of facts relevant to its activities; for example, to keep a record of information given via telephone by, or to, Motability Scheme customers where it is necessary or desirable for Motability to record the information provided during that conversation;
+- (a) To establish the existence of facts relevant to its activities; for example, to keep a record of information given via telephone by or to Motability Scheme customers or applicants where it is necessary or desirable for Motability to record the information provided during that conversation;

-(a) The importance which it attaches to the sensitive and responsive handling of all calls with Motability Scheme customers and the need for rigorous quality control and staff training to achieve this;
+- (a) The importance which it attaches to the sensitive and responsive handling of all calls with Motability Scheme customers including those customers who may have a cognitive impairment, and applicants and the need for rigorous quality control and staff training to achieve this;

-(b) The importance which it attaches to identifying, remedying and addressing the root cause of those calls which are not regarded as a good experience by Motability Scheme customers, recognising that such calls are likely to be isolated occurrences;
+- (b) The importance which it attaches to identifying, remedying and addressing the root cause of those calls which are not regarded as a good experience by Motability Scheme customers or applicants, recognising that such calls are likely to be isolated occurrences;

 Motability will use all reasonable efforts to ensure that callers are aware of the recording of telephone calls by the use of a pre-recorded message to notify all persons making incoming calls that:

-- (a) Motability records both incoming external calls and all subsequent incoming or outgoing calls to or from the Charitable Operations' team for the purposes set out above; and
+- a) Motability records both incoming external calls and all subsequent incoming/outgoing calls to/from the Charitable Operations team for the purposes set out above; and

-Motability treats a caller’s election to proceed with an incoming call following the playing of the pre-recorded message notifying them that Motability records incoming and outgoing calls as that person’s consent to the recording of such calls in accordance with the notification provided.
+Motability treats a caller’s election to proceed with an incoming call following the playing of the pre-recorded message notifying them that Motability records incoming and outgoing calls as that person’s consent to the recording of such incoming and outgoing calls in accordance with the notification provided.

 Motability has determined that it has a legitimate interest in recording incoming and outgoing telephone calls in accordance with this Policy and that the importance which it attaches to such call recording as described in this Policy for the purposes set out in this Policy are not overridden by the privacy rights of the relevant data subjects.